ujaehrig/j6toj8/topics/intro_functional/PITCHME.md

 - Return same output when given the same input |
 - No side effect |
-- doesn't modify arguments |
+- don't modify arguments |
 - easy to test |
 - easy to parallelize |